AuroraMaster/react-native-ohos-library/en/react-native-community-geolocation.md

 ## Known Issues

-- [ ] @react-native-oh-tpl/geolocation 部分属性未完全实现 HarmonyOS 化，maximumAge 延时问题: [issue#6](https://github.com/react-native-oh-library/react-native-geolocation/issues/6)
+- [ ] Some attributes of @react-native-oh-tpl/geolocation have not been fully implemented for HarmonyOS, and there is a delay issue with maximumAge: [issue#6](https://github.com/react-native-oh-library/react-native-geolocation/issues/6).

 ## Others